pm2-hive/pm2-hive.github.io/docs/full.md

 If you are certain your keys are correctly working, first try running `git clone your_repo.git` on the target server.
 If it succeeds, move onto the next steps.
 If it failed, make sure your keys are stored both on the server and on your git account.

 __Step 2__
-By default `ssh-copy-id` copies the default identiy, usually named `id_rsa`.
+By default `ssh-copy-id` copies the default identity, usually named `id_rsa`.
 If that is not the appropriate key:

 ```bash
 ssh-copy-id -i path/to/my/key your_username@server.com